-Students may also complete a Capstone in place of an internship in certain circumstances (students working in the field, fully online students or other).
-This course requires an extensive research project related to the student's chosen career path.
+Students may also complete a Capstone in place of an internship that requires an extensive research project related to the student's chosen career path.
 Unless otherwise dictated by the program (see specific program pages for requirements), associate students will register for IDS299 CE Capstone Course for the Associate Degree and bachelor students will register for IDS499 CE Capstone Course for the Bachelor Degree.